cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

 ## Provision your cluster's PKI hierarchy

-There are many ways to create, manage and distribute digital security certificates.
-Cockroach Labs recommends using a secure secrets server such as [HashiCorp Vault](https://www.vaultproject.io/), which can be used to securely generate certificates, without the need to reveal the CA private key.
+There are many ways to create, manage, and distribute digital security certificates.
+Cockroach Labs recommends using a secure secrets server such as [HashiCorp Vault](https://www.vaultproject.io/), which can be used to securely generate certificates without revealing the CA private key.

 Refer to: [CockroachDB - HashiCorp Vault Integration](../{{site.versions["stable"]}}/hashicorp-integration.html)